 CUDA Cores vs Stream Processors

-Where Nvidia has CUDA cores, their primary competitor, AMD, has Stream Processors.
+Whereas Nvidia has CUDA cores, its primary competitor, AMD, has Stream Processors.

 Now, these two technologies, as well as each company’s respective GPU architectures, are obviously different.
 However, fundamentally and function-wise, CUDA cores and Stream Processors are all the same thing.

 CUDA cores are better optimized, as Nvidia’s hardware usually is compared to AMD, but there are no glaring differences in terms of performance or graphics quality that you need to worry about if you’re torn between getting an Nvidia or an AMD GPU.